 Post processing this in most cases but not all can take longer than the wedding venue itself & where the photographer or editor comes into their own.

 As a wedding photographer you are faced with the following agenda.
-Several probably full up CF or SD memory cards capturing the whole day.
+Several probably full up CF or SD memory cards capturing the day.
 Which of course need to be downloaded in some cases this can take 30 minutes to an hour depending on how many images are taking.
-In a lot of cases up to or just over 1000 images.
+In many cases up to or just over 1000 images.

 Download & Back up, back up, back up.

 Once they have been downloaded they will be backed up at least twice on separate Computer hard drives.
 In case the only backed up set is damaged or deleted you want to cover yourself.